ChanelZM/api-real-time-web/README.md

 Congrats!
 All users connected can now real time view the comments that are added.

 #### 6.2.5: Mongoose
+Just like Facebook, we don't want to loose our comments after refreshing or server reset.
+In order to do that we are going to use a database.

 - Create an account for free on [Mlab](https://mlab.com/).
 Choose 'Sandbox' for the creation of your database.
 Give it a name and create a user that can have access to the database.
 - Add the username and password to the .env file as explained in 6.1.3.
-- To access the database on the server side, open a connection in app.js and test if it's working bij adding a `console.log()`.
+- To access the database on the server side, open a connection in app.js and test if it's working by adding a `console.log()`.
 Message should be viewable in the terminal:

 ```javascript
 var URI = 'mongodb://' + process.env.MONGO_USERNAME + ':' + process.env.MONGO_PASSWORD + '@ds129651.mlab.com:29651/{yourdatabasename}';